What Are The Best Trolling Rods For Salmon In 2023?

 Also, if you’re trolling for salmon, you may want to use a line counter reel.
 These are specifically designed to be able to measure the amount of line you pay out.

-When you combine that information with the weight you’re using on your salmon fishing setup, plus the speed of the boat, you can estimate pretty accurately at what depth you’re fishing.
+When you combine that information with the weight you’re using on your salmon fishing setup, plus the speed of the boat, you can estimate fairly accurately at what depth you’re fishing.

-This is a great way to target specific depth ranges when you’re not using a downrigger setup.
+Using a line counter reel on your trolling rod for salmon is a great way to target specific depth ranges when you’re not fishing with a downrigger setup.

 Number of line guides

-The number of line guides doesn’t seem like a very significant factor to most anglers, but for this kind of fishing it really makes a difference.
+The number of line guides on a trolling rod for salmon doesn’t seem like a very significant factor to most anglers, but for this kind of fishing it makes a real difference.

-The more guides you have, the better.
-This is because they help to distribute the weight loading of the pole backbone more evenly along its whole length, which is great for getting a smooth bend when you working with a downrigger.
+The best salmon trolling rods tend to have more line guides than other rods, since this helps to distribute the weight loading of the trolling rod backbone more evenly along their whole length, which is essential for getting a smooth bend when you’re working with a downrigger.

 Conclusion

-To summarize: you need a sufficiently strong rod for this kind of fishing, that has a minimum length of 8-10 feet, and a flexible backbone that can handle a lot of bending by heavy weights and big fish.
+This wraps up our article on the top 7 trolling rods for salmon.
+To summarize: you need a sufficiently strong rod for salmon trolling, that comes with a minimum length of 8-10 feet, and has a flexible backbone that can handle a lot of bending by heavy weights and big fish.

-If you’d like to troll for salmon but not sure where to go, check out our article on where are the best places to catch salmon in the United States?
+If you’d like to go salmon fishing, but aren’t sure where to go, check out our article explaining where the best places to catch salmon in the United States are.